TODAY’S UPDATE: April 13, 2021

 I am a Dutch national who traveled to Thailand from China and I will be subject to a mandatory quarantine.
 Can I leave Thailand or return home even before the 14-day duration is complete?

-I am an American and I have a 30-day visa exemption that I extended for an extra 30 days.
-My current extension will expire on April 1, 2020.
+I am an American and I have a 45-day visa exemption that I extended for an extra 30 days.
+My current extension will expire on April 1, 2021.
 What are my options to stay in Thailand due to the travel restriction in other countries?

-You have three options: 1.)
-You can extend your current extension for 7 days at your local immigration office.
+You have two options: 1.)
+You can extend your current extension for 30 days at your local immigration office.
 2.)
-You can request a letter from your embassy in Bangkok confirming that you have been affected by travel restrictions and flight cancellation, you will be given 30 days extension at your local immigration office.
-3.)
-You can exit Thailand and re-enter to obtain a new 30-day visa exemption.
-You may travel to a nearby country in Thailand that does not have any travel restrictions.
+You can request for a COVID-19 extension and you will be given 60 days extension at your local immigration office.

 I have a non-immigrant O visa for having a Thai wife.
 It is a single entry visa.
 My 90-day entry stamp will expire in April and the money in my account has not seasoned yet for 2 months.
 What can I do?